otrv4/otrv4/otrv4.md

 #### Sending an encrypted message to an offline participant

-1. Send a non-interactive auth message.
+  * Send a Non-Interactive-Auth message.
-2. Transition to `ENCRYPTED_MESSAGES` state.
+  * Transition to `ENCRYPTED_MESSAGES` state.

-#### Receiving a non-interactive auth message
+#### Receiving a Non-Interactive-Auth message

 If the state is `FINISHED`:

-    * Ignore the non-interactive auth message.
+  * Ignore the message.

 Else:

+  * If the receiver's instance tag in the message is not the sender's instance tag you are currently using, ignore this message.
-    * Receive the non-interactive auth message.
+  * Receive and validate the Non-Interactive-Auth message.
   * Transition to `ENCRYPTED_MESSAGES` state.

 #### Sending an encrypted data message

-// TODO: what happens in non interactive case?

 The `ENCRYPTED_MESSAGES` state is the only state where a participant is allowed to send encrypted data messages.